vaishnavikanna/WeatherDataCollector/README.md

 # WeatherDataCollector
-Weather Data Collector Python Script
+Weather Data Collector Python Script that collects data from FTP server at regular intervals and transfers to minio in parquet format.